PhilippSalvisberg/plscope-utils/sqldev/README.md

 ### Viewers PL/Scope Node

 The following screenshots show the available viewers for objects within the PL/Scope node.
-Every viewer has a column named “Link”.
+Every viewer has a column named `Link`.
 Click on this link to open the PL/SQL editor at the corresponding cursor position.

 #### Identifiers